obsidian-tasks-group/obsidian-tasks/docs/Scripting/Task Properties.md

 <!-- placeholder to force blank line after included text --><!-- endInclude -->

-1. `task.status.typeGroupText` (added in Tasks X.Y.Z) is a convenient way to sort status types in to a natural order in custom grouping functions.
+1. `task.status.typeGroupText` (added in Tasks 4.9.0) is a convenient way to sort status types in to a natural order in custom grouping functions.

 ## Values for Dates in Tasks